HackYourFuture/Assignments/README.md

 >
 > You should strive to complete all tests with no errors reported, however it is okay if for some reason you were unable to fix some error.
 Nevertheless, you _**are**_ required to run the tests, whether successful or not.
 >
-> The test reports should be included in your Pull Request (for the benefit of the homework reviewer).
+> The test reports should be included in your Pull Request (for the benefit of the assignment reviewer).

-## Homework Exercise Instructions
+## Assignment Exercise Instructions

 ### JavaScript Module